wlmccrae/shapeshifters/journals/lotus_mccrae.md

 29 March 2023
 Group coding.
 Started creating route and query for a list of events, but switched to creating a route and query for creating an event first, so we will be able to test getting the list.

+30 March 2023
+Successfully seeds database with users and events.

+3-4 April 2023
+Using VSCode's live-share feature to code and debug as a group.
+We can create and list events.
+Fixed code pushed/merged with an error in the database seeding script.